 * * *

-New plans are now available for the 257 acre parcel (Project District 12, formerly Ohana Kai) in Ma'alaea.
-See New Plans here: Ma'alaea Plantation Plans
+New plans for the 257 acre parcel (Project District 12, formerly known as Ohana Kai) in Ma'alaea were presented to MCA in the late Spring of 2014.
+See here for those plans: Ma'alaea Plantation Plans

-In reponse, MCA has adopted and made the following recommendations to the developer: MCA Recommendations
+In reponse, MCA adopted and made the following recommendations to the developer: MCA Recommendations

-Culvert Update: Construction is anticipated to begin in October and be completed in six months (March, 2015).
+Culvert Update: Construction is anticipated to begin as soon as we are informed of the date.
+(Check back: It will be posted HERE as soon as available.)
+It should be completed in six months.
 A temporary diversion road will keep traffic flowing on the second half of Hau'oli Street.

 Postal Services: Now available in the Harbor Shops at the Triangle.